0xPhaze/UDS/README.md

 ## What is a proxy?

 A proxy contract delegates all calls to an implementation contract.
+This means that it runs the code/logic of the implementation contract is executed in the context of the proxy contract.
+If storage is read from or written to, it happens in the proxy itself.
+The implementation is (generally) not intended to be interacted with directly.
+It only serves as a reference for the proxy on how to execute functions.
-Mostly, it behaves as though it was the implementation contract itself.
+For the most part, a proxy behaves as though it was the implementation contract itself.
-Storage is written to the proxy contract and only the code logic is read/used from the implementation contract.
-This means that the only interactions (in its intended way) that have a noticeable effect on the blockchain happen with the proxy contract.

 A proxy can be upgradeable and swap out the address pointing to the implementation contract for a new one.
 This can be thought of as changing the contract's runtime code.
+The code for running an upgrade is left to be handled by the implementation contract (for UUPS proxies).

-An important thing to note is that upgradeable contracts can't rely on a constructor for initializing variables as the constructor is only run once during deployment and isn't stored as part of the deployed bytecode / runtime code.
+Generally, upgradeable contracts can't rely on a constructor for initializing variables.
-When deploying a proxy, the proxy's constructor is run (and storage variables in the proxy contract can be set here), however, a proxy won't be able to call the implementation contract's constructor or be affected by it.
+If the implementation contains a constructor, its code is only run once during deployment (in the implementation contract's context and not in the proxy's context).
+The constructor isn't part of the deployed bytecode / runtime code and generally doesn't affect a proxy (often deployed at a later time).

 This is why it is useful to have functions that are internal and/or public secured by the `initializer` modifier (found in `InitializableUDS.sol`).
-These functions are then only callable during a proxy contract's deployment (in the constructor).
+These functions are then only callable during a proxy contract's deployment and before any new upgrade has completed.
-In contrast to OpenZeppelin's `initializer`, these functions won't ever be callable on the implementation contract and can be used to "re-initialize"!
+In contrast to OpenZeppelin's `initializer`, these functions won't ever be callable on the implementation contract and can be run again, allowing "re-initialization" (as long as they are run during an upgrade).
-Though one should not forget to run all initializing functions, as, for example, a contract's upgradeability could be lost, if
+Forgetting to run all initializing functions can be dangerous.
-`UUPSUpgrade`'s `_authorizeUpgrade` is secured by the `onlyOwner` modifier, but `OwnableUDS`' `__Ownable__init` was never called.
+For example, a contract's upgradeability could be lost, if `UUPSUpgrade`'s `_authorizeUpgrade` is secured by the `onlyOwner` modifier, but `OwnableUDS`' `__Ownable__init` was never called.

 ## Caveats